-We've gone over what Tinder is and how it works, given you some Tinder safety tips, and outlined the potential costs of Tinder.
+We've gone over the basics of Tinder, given you some safety tips, and outlined the potential costs of using the app.
 Now, we get to the big question: will Tinder help you set your heart ablaze, or will it end up giving you the cold shoulder?
 The following is a breakdown of what we feel Tinder does well and not-so-well.

 Free and easy to start -- Tinder doesn't cost any money to download, install, or use (though some features will be limited or locked if you don't have a paid subscription).
-Plus, when you sign up for your account, Tinder will copy over your details from your Facebook profile, which takes a lot of the work out of sprucing up your profile on Tinder!
+Plus, when you sign up for your account, Tinder will copy over your details from your Facebook profile, which takes a lot of the work out of sprucing up your profile!

 Easy matching system -- Tinder's match interface is incredibly simple to use.
 See a suggested match you like?
 Swipe your finger across your device's screen from left to right.
 Is your current suggested match not turning your crank?
 Swipe across the screen from right to left instead.
 Or do you really like your current suggested match, and want to let them know?
 Swipe across the screen from bottom to top to use the "Super Like" feature!